scoulomb/myk8s/Master-Kubectl/1-kubectl-create-explained-ressource-derived-from-pod.md

 Thus is not "Always" running.
 We will study this in [next section](2-kubectl-create-explained-ressource-derived-from-pod-appendices.md#Explanation-why-we-have-CrashLoppBackOff)

-Adding a sleep will avoid the `CrashLoopBackOff` until it ends !
+Adding a sleep will avoid the `CrashLoopBackOff` until sleep ends !

 <details><summary>output</summary>
 <p>